CM-IV/CM-IV/README.md

 I am interested in web development involving TypeScript and systems development with Rust - I tend to focus most of my time here.

 - 🔭 I have attained my Bachelor's Degree in Computer Science with a Minor in Mathematics.
-- 🙏 I work full time as a Fullstack developer.
+- 🙏 I work as a Fullstack developer.
 - 👯 I’m currently learning Rust.